wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= WIP =
+- Added Arabic translation files to the plugin.
+Thanks to @Adham.

 = 4.4.2 =
 - Added an option to specify a cancel URL for Stripe buy now button.
 - The PayPal order ID is also passed to the PayPal payment capture API call's header.